dqmis/hashrank/README.md

 ### Requirements for the hashing algorithm
 * It must accept string as `Console Argument`
+* It returns hash as a simple console output.
 * It must accept strings as long as 10000 characters
 * It has to have CMake or Makefile to be able to easily build the executable